Configuring a Hardware TPM for Secure Key Storage

 ℹ️ You do not need to set

-unless your TPM is exposed through a nonstandard interface.
-By default, Himmelblau uses:
+tpm_tcti_nameunless your TPM is exposed through a nonstandard interface.
+By default, Himmelblau uses:tpm_tcti_name = device:/dev/tpmrm0

 3. Restart Himmelblau Services